Sumathi En Sundari: Production

-The filming was completely held at Kodaikanal.
+The filming was completely held at Kodaikanal and was also held at Thekkady, Kerala for 20 days.
 Rajendran wanted two horses for an important scene however after he found one of the two horses to be skinny and rides only in reverse he decided not to change the horse as it would become difficult to obtain the call sheets of Ganesan so he shot the scene with Nagesh riding in skinny horse and Ganesan riding a much healthier horse converting into a humorous scene.

 Soundtrack

 The music was composed by M. S. Viswanathan.
 "Pottu Vaitha Mugamo" is the first song that S. P. Balasubrahmanyam sang for a Ganesan film; another man was originally to sing the song, but Viswanathan chose Balasubrahmanyam.
+That song is based on Valaji raga.

 Release and reception

 Sumathi En Sundari was released on 14 April 1971.
 T. G. Vaidyanathan of Film World appreciated the film.